 4. Trim away any excess material and smooth the edges for comfort.
 Leave the palm of the hand as free as possible to ensure ball control.

-5. Use a rigid tape, Kinesiotape stretched to more than 50% or a self-adhesive bandage like Coban Tape to ensure the orthosis is secured to the thumb or finger, then cover the material completely with the tape so there is no risk of injury to other athletes.
+5. Use a rigid tape, Kinesiotape stretched to more than 50%, a self-adhesive bandage like Coban Tape or an elastic adhesive bandage to ensure the orthosis is secured to the thumb or finger, then cover the material completely with the tape so there is no risk of injury to other athletes.

 Rather watch the video?